MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AccountAccess.md

   - **How to fix:**

     - Re-enter your password and check if Caps lock is on.
-    - Select “Forgot password?” to reset it.
+    - Select â€œForgot password?â€ to reset it.
     - If you have both personal and work accounts with the same email, make sure you select the correct one.

-- **“Sorry, we're unable to sign you in because of an issue with your username.
-Please contact Microsoft Advertising support for further assistance.”**
+- **â€œSorry, we're unable to sign you in because of an issue with your username.
+Please contact Microsoft Advertising support for further assistance.â€**

   - **What it means:**